day8/re-com/README.md

 * familiar UI widgetry such as dropdowns, date pickers, popovers, tabs, etc.  (in Reagent terms these are `components`)
 * layout `components` which organise widgets vertically and horizontally, within splitters, etc. `components` which put borders around their children.
-Plus these can all nest, etc.
+Layouts can nest.
 * a [Bootstrap](http://getbootstrap.com/) flavour, mixed in with some [Material Design Icons](http://zavoloklom.github.io/material-design-iconic-font/icons.html).